 If you want slow-cooked taste in fast-food time, a pressure cooker is a no-brainer.
 Cooking lamb shanks?
-That'll take you seven hours in a slow cooker, 2.5 hours on a stovetop, but only 45 minutes in a pressure cooker – just what you need to win the Pressure Test!
+That'll take you seven hours in a slow cooker, 2.5 hours on a stovetop, but only 45 minutes in a pressure cooker – winning!

 Or if you're looking for a change of pace, many multi-cookers have both slow-cook and pressure-cook functions.
-If you're not sure, take a look at the pros and cons of multi-cookers here and multi-cooker reviews here.
+If you're not sure, take a look at the pros and cons of multi-cookers and our multi-cooker reviews.

-A slow cooker can take 7 or 8 hours to turn out this meal, while a pressure cooker can take 45 minutes.
+A slow cooker can take 7–8 hours to turn out this meal, while a pressure cooker can take 45 minutes.

 If you're exploring multi-cooker options, look out for:

-The perfect meal starts with great basics (just ask the judges), so make sure you have the best olive oil, butter, salt and stock on hand to really make your dish stand out.
+The perfect meal starts with great ingredients, so make sure you have the best olive oil, butter, salt and stock on hand to really make your dish stand out.